havelund/dejavu/README.md

 ## Overview

 DejaVu is a program written in Scala for monitoring event streams (traces) against temporal logic formulas.
 The formulas are written in a first-order past time linear temporal logic, with the addition of macros and recursive rules.
+The logic also supports reasoning about time.

 An example of a property in its most basic form is the following:

     prop closeOnlyOpenFiles : forall f . close(f) -> exists m . @ [open(f,m),close(f))